LavelleAli/pp-singlepage-cv/README.md

 # pp-singlepage-cv

-This is the URL for the project: pp-singlepage-cv.vercel.app
+This is the URL for the project: https://pp-singlepage-cv.vercel.app/